live-image-tracking-tools/geff/docs/specification.md

 If you do not have any edge attributes, the `edges\attrs` group should still be present, but empty.

 ## Example file structure and metadata
+Here is a schematic of the expected file structure.
 ``` python
 /path/to.zarr
     /tracking_graph